confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

 example, `STRUCT<ID BIGINT, NAME STRING, AGE INT>` defines a struct with three fields, with the supplied name and type.

-You can create a struct in a query by specifying the names of the columns and expressions that construct the values, separated by `,` and wrapped with curly braces.
-For example: `SELECT {name col0, ageInDogYears col1*7} AS dogs FROM animals` would create a schema `col0 STRUCT<VARCHAR, INTEGER>` (assuming `col0` was a string and `col1` was an integer).

 Access the fields of a struct by using the `->` operator.
 For example, `SOME_STRUCT->ID` retrieves the value of the struct's `ID` field.
 For more information, see [Operators](#operators).